 Illustration: Suppose someone contacted Tuum Est about a struggle with an uncommon disease.
 Call this person ‘Pat’ (this can be a male or female name, standing for ‘patient’).
 Consider two levels of communication:

-Level One (Normal): Pat is wracked with pain; or unable to work due to fatigue and other symptoms; or is grieving because a spouse or child died due to medical negligence.
+Level One (Normal): Pat is wracked with pain and unable to work; or is grieving because a spouse or child died due to medical negligence.
 Pat's emails show an emotional state that is frustrated, desperate, angry.
 But the desperation is for solutions, not revenge.
 The righteous anger is analytic, probing for ways to cope, to find ways to do things differently – there is no plan to take the anger out on anyone.
-I offer support, and I guide this person to resources so they can help themselves (the Latin phrase Tuum Est means It is up to you).
+I would offer support and guide this person to resources so they can help themselves (the Latin phrase Tuum Est means It is up to you).

-Level Two (Threat): Suppose one day I receive an email from someone with an infectious disease that will eventually be fatal.
+Level Two (Threat): Suppose one day I receive an email from someone who has an infectious disease that will eventually prove fatal.
 Suppose this Pat lacks a moral compass, and wants to deliberately pass the infection to others.
-Pat's mindset goes beyond a temporary “wish I could do this!” to an actual plan, with specific victims named.
+Pat's mindset goes beyond a temporary “wish everyone could experience this!” to an actual plan, with specific victims named.
 Note this has never happened, but if it did I must ask: whose interests are paramount?
-How do I weigh competing interests – the comfort of individual privacy, versus the safety of future victims?
+The competing interests must be weighed – the comfort of individual privacy, versus safety of future victims

 The highest level of confidentiality is solicitor-client privilege, perhaps because its nuances are honed constantly in court..
 This privilege extends to all tributaries: civil law, real-estate law, patent law, and so on.
 Criminal law has special status: privilege gained constitutional protection when certain rights were enshrined: the right to full answer and defence, the right to counsel, the right against self-incrimination, and the presumption of innocence.